-- The secondary street facade for a house on a corner lot must incorporate two of the following design features: - verandah: - gable; vertical architectural elements to reduce the horizontal emphasis of the facade; - entry feature or portico; - balcony/window boxes or similar elements; or landscaping/fencing compatible with the status of the surrounding streetscape. - Eaves are to provide sun shading and protect windows and doors.
-Eaves should have a minimum of 450mm overhang (measured to be facia board) and be provided to a minimum of 70% of the dwelling.
-Alternative solutions to eaves are permitted so long as they provide appropriate sun shading to windows and are compatible with the building in terms of design, scale, materials and colour - Proposed dwelling colours, materials and finishes are to be from a predominantly neutral palette of
+- vertical architectural elements to reduce the horizontal emphasis of the facade: - entry feature or portico; - balcony/window boxes or similar elements; or - landscaping/fencing compatible with the status of the surrounding streetscape.
+Eaves are to provide sun shading and protect windows and doors.
+Eaves should have a minimum of 450mm overhang (measured to be facia board) and be provided to a minimum of 70% of the dwelling Alternative solutions to eaves are permitted so long as they provide appropriate sun shading to windows and are compatible with the building in terms of design, scale, materials and colour - Proposed dwelling colours, materials and finishes are to be from a predominantly neutral palette of

-- colours.
-Bright and highly reflective colours are to be avoided, except for architectural features.
-Multicoloured roof tiles are not permitted. - Any additions to a dwelling, which are visible from a public place, shall have external finishes and a - colour scheme which are compatible to those of the existing dwelling.
+Turner Road Precinct Development Control Plan 2007 coloured roof tiles are not permitted.
+Any additions to a dwelling, which are visible from a public place, shall have external finishes and a colour scheme which are compatible to those of the existing dwelling.

 Complex roof forms should be avoided.
 The pitch of hipped and gable roof forms on the main dwelling house should be between 22.5 degrees and 34 degrees.
-Skillion roofs, roofs hidden from view by parapet walls, roofs on detached garages, studios and ancillary buildings on the allotment are excluded from this control. - Porticos and entry features are to be limited to one storey in height. - All main entries to dwellings are to be to the front / primary street only and not to side streets.

-Front Setbacks:

-Lots 15m-20m wide:

-- 4.5m to building facade line, upper and lower floor - 3.5m to articulation zone - 5.5m to garage line and 1m behind the building facade line

-Lots >20m wide:

-- 4.5m to building facade line, ground floor

-- 6m to building facade line upper floor

-- 3.5m to articulation zone

-- 5.5m to garage line and 1m behind the building facade line, extra 1m setback for a third garage

-Figure C1 - Setback terms

-- Elements permitted in the articulation zone include the following:

-- entry feature or portico; awnings or other features over windows; - eaves and sun shading; - balcony or window box treatment to any first floor element; recessing or projecting architectural elements;

-- open verandahs;

-- bay windows or similar features or

-- verandahs, pergolas or similar features above garage doors.

-Side and Rear Setbacks:

-- Projections permitted into side and rear setback areas include eaves, sun hoods, gutters, down pipes flues, light fittings and electricity or gas meters, rainwater tanks and hot water units. - Side Setback Ground Floor Side A: 0.9m, Side B: 0.9m - Side setback Upper Floor Side A: 0.9m, Side B: 1.5m - See Figure 2 for location of additional setback based on lot orientation - The location of additional side setbacks is to be determined with regard to dwelling design, allotment orientation, adjoining dwellings, landscape features and topography.
-Figure 2 contains the preferred locations of setbacks based on lot orientation
+Skillion roofs, roofs hidden from view by parapet walls, roofs on detached garages, studios and anoillary buildings on the allotment are excluded from this control.
+Porticos and entry features are to be limited to one storey in height All main entries to dwellings are to be to the front / primary street only and not to side streets Lots 15m-20m wide: 4.5m to building facade line, upper and lower floor 3.5m to articulation zone 5.5m to garage line and 1m behind the building facade line Lots >20m wide: 4.5m to building facade line, ground floor 6m to building facade line upper floor 3.5m to articulation zone 5.5m to garage line and 1m behind the building facade line, extra 1m setback for a third garage Allotment fromage width measured at building facade line Front street Articulation Zone Figure C1 - Setback terms Elements permitted in the articulation zone include the following: entry feature or portico; awnings or other features over windows; eaves and sun shading; balcony or window box treatment to any first floor element; recessing or projecting architectural elements; open verandahs; bay windows or similar features or verandahs, pergolas or similar features above garage doors.
+Side and Rear Setbacks: Projections permitted into side and rear setback areas include eaves, sun hoods, gutters, down pipes flues, light fittings and electricity or gas meters, rainwater tanks and hot water units Side Setback Ground Floor - Side A: 0.9m, Side B: 0.9m Side setback Upper Floor - Side A: 0.9m, Side B: 1.5m See Figure 2 for location of additional setback based on lot orientation The location of additional side setbacks is to be determined with regard to dwelling design, allotment orientation, adjoining dwellings, landscape features and topography.
+Figure 2 contains the preferred locations of setbacks based on lot orientation.
+204

-Figure B2 - Upper Level Setback Location Principles Rear Setback:

-4m, except for garages.

-- Corner lots:

-- Secondary street setback is 3m.

-- Splays on corner lots to be designed in accordance with Figure 3.

-Figure B3 - Splays on corner lots Zero Lot Line:

-- Not permitted, except for garages facing a laneway.

-Building Height and Form: - Maximum two storeys except for those dwellings that are sited adjacent to noise attenuation barriers or

-- on a battle-axe lot (except where the lot has direct access to open space) which shall be single storey. - Lowest habitable floor is to be a maximum of 1m above natural ground level. - The maximum distance between the natural ground level and the underside of the eaves is not more than 3.6m for a single storey house and 7.0m for a two storey house. - The maximum distance between the natural ground level and the ridgeline of the roof shall be 8.5m. - No basement areas are permitted. - Two storey wall lengths shall not exceed 30% of the length of the adjacent side boundary where the setback to that boundary is less than 4.0m.

-Private Open Space:

-- Private open space for each dwelling at ground level is to contain a "principal private open space" (PPOS) area adjacent to a living room with a minimum area of 24m2, a minimum dimension of 4m and being not steeper than 1:10 gradient.
-On steeper sites PPOS is to be terraced to provide useable - $\dot{50}\%$ of the area of the PPOS should receive at least 3 hours of sunlight between 9am and 3pm at the winter solstice (21 June). - Private open space shall be a minimum of 20% of the area of the allotment. - Land less than 2.5m in width does not qualify as private open space. - "Alfresco rooms" or "Outdoor rooms" and the like may be included in the calculation of Private Open Space. - Private open space is to be located behind the building facade line. - The location of PPOS is to be determined with regard to dwelling design, allotment orientation, adjoining dwellings, landscape features and topography.
-Figure 4 contains the preferred locations of PPOS based on lot orientation.

-Figure C4 - Principal Private Open Space Location Principles Site Cover and Landscape Area:

-- A landscape area (see definition) at ground level shall be provided for each dwelling.
-The minimum landscaped area is 30% of the allotment area. - The maximum site cover is 50% of the allotment area for the ground floor and 30% for the upper - Subsoil drains are to be installed around the perimeter of residences and connected to the stormwater system to prevent accumulation of water and concentration of salts.

-Garages, Site Access and Parking: Garages

-Garages are to have minimum clear internal dimensions of 3m width x 5.5m length for a single garage or 5.6m width x 5.5m length for a double garage.

-- Carports and garages facing public streets are to be no more than 50% of the building façade width. - External access is to be provided for vehicles and/or people to backyards, either through the garage or a path/driveway. - Detached garages are not to exceed an area of $40 \, \text{m}^2$, be located behind the rear wall of the house and to have a setback of 900mm from boundaries, except for garages facing a laneway. - On allotments >20m wide where triple garages are permitted the third garage is to be set back an additional 1m from the garage line. - The location of driveways is to be determined with regard to dwelling design and orientation, street - gully pits and tree bays and is to maximise the available on-street parking.
+Turner Road Precinct Development Control Plan 2007 Development Type Carports and garages facing public streets are to be no more than 50% of the building façade width.
+External access is to be provided for vehicles and/or people to backyards, either through the garage or Detached garages are not to exceed an area of 40m2, be located behind the rear wall of the house and to have a setback of 900mm from boundaries, except for garages facing a laneway.